iurnah/ruihan.org/docs/research/tfidf-score/notes.md

 This solution models a collection of requests during a window as a document.

-term frequency = count of each UA, HC, CC, and RF in a time window document frequency = count of how many windows each UA, HC, CC, and RF occurs
+* term frequency = count of each UA, HC, CC, and RF in a time window
+* document frequency = count of how many windows each UA, HC, CC, and RF occurs

-the window can be a time window or fixed size window.
-In the fixed size window, instead of divided by hour, we divide by fixed number of requests and treat each collection as a document.
+The window can be a time window or a fixed size window.
+In the fixed size window, instead of dividing by equal time slots, we divide by the fixed number of requests and treat each collection as a document.
 This model can also be used for the tokenized solution.

 ### tokenize all request facets